KSDaemon/wampy.js/README.md

 Wampy.js supports cryptosign-based authentication.
 To use it you need to provide `authid`, `onChallenge` callback and `authextra` as wampy instance options.
-Also, Wampy.js supports `cryptosign` authentication method with a little helper plugin "[wampy-cryptosign][]".
-Just add "wampy-cryptosign" package and use provided methods as shown below.
+Also, Wampy.js supports `cryptosign` authentication method with a little helper plugin "[wampy/cryptosign][]".
+Just import `wampy/cryptosign` and use provided methods as shown below.

 The `authextra` option may contain the following properties for WAMP-Cryptosign: